eda-labs/eda-telemetry-lab/README.md

 ### Verify Deployment

-When the deployment completes, you should see the URL to access Grafana dashboard:
+When the deployment completes, you should see the URL to access Grafana dashboard.
+Note, that Grafana may take a few minutes to start up, until then you may see a proxy server error when accessing the URL.

 > Navigate to the ${EDA_URL}/core/httpproxy/v1/grafana/d/Telemetry_Playground/ to access Grafana.